-The following courses in the School of Nursing are offered to interested medical students.
+The following course in the School of Nursing is open to interested medical students.
 For more information, contact faculty of record.

 NURS 610a, Advanced Concepts and Principles of Diabetes Care Seminar 2 credit hours.
 This seminar focuses on the concepts and principles of diabetes managed care based on the annually updated American Diabetes Association Standards of Care.
 It includes principles of primary care (screening, early detection, intervention, and patient education), secondary care principles related to diabetes management (various treatment modalities, patient education, and self-care), and tertiary care related to complications.
 These concepts and principles of care are presented relative to type of diabetes (type 1, type 2, gestational, diabetes in pregnancy, and secondary), age, developmental stage, duration of disease, and ethnicity.
 A multidisciplinary approach to care issues is emphasized, incorporating the contributions of other disciplines in the collaborative management of diabetes.
 Important aspects of living with a chronic illness such as psychological, social, occupational, and economic are also emphasized.
 Two hours per week.
 E. Doyle